Top 5 Things To Bring To Las Vegas

 So you’re in Las Vegas having a good time at the casinos, seeing shows and walking the strip.
 You’re taking pictures and posting to Instagram Stores and Facebook . . . and realize you only have 15% left on your cell phone!
 There aren’t a lot of electrical outlets to be found in Vegas to get a charge so be sure to carry a portable phone charger.
 There are many varieties and some will charge a large phone many times.
 But that’s not what you need for your Vegas trip.
 Select something that’s light weight and will keep you with power just til you get back to your hotel room.
 The portable phone chargers work with iPhones and Androids – just remember your charger cord as well.

 Nowadays we’re not used to carrying cash and if you do you might not have lots of smaller bills.
 In Vegas you need the smaller bills.
 Not only will you be tipping your waitresses, cocktail servers in the casino and the hotel housekeepers (you do tip your maids, don’t you??) but if you want to gamble at one of the tables, they don’t give you change.
 So if you want to bet $10 and only have a $20 bill, you’re betting $20.
 I found that out the hard way.
 Also the ATM machines out there charge a lot for a transaction – I saw one that charged $8 to take money out.
 And you can get an advance on your credit card via a machine but that’s never a good idea.
 So bring those smaller bills with you.

 Have you been to Las Vegas and have a suggestion on what else you shouldn’t forget on your trip?
 Share below in the comments with us!

-Disclosure: Some of the links in this post are affiliate links.
-If you click on the link and purchase the item, My Cornacopia will receive an affiliate commission to help run this blog.
-There are no extra charges or fees to you.
-My Cornacopia only recommends products and services we believe in so we can help our readers make informed decisions.
+Disclosure: Some links in this post are affiliate links.
+If you click on the link and purchase the item, My Cornacopia will receive an affiliate commission at no extra charge to you.